Developer(s) – Jupiter

 Gameplay – 7/10

 Aside from being unique in a multitude of ways, the game is also very enjoyable to play, and the extra incentive to be gained from doing so makes it my favorite form of pinball overall.
 It’s interesting since I personally have a kind of love-hate relationship with Pinball.
 On one hand, I love how addictive and immersing it is, but on the other hand, I’ve never liked how much chance there is involved in the game, as opposed to it being a question of skill.
 But since there’s more to do in Pokémon Pinball than in a regular game, the issue of addiction and chance is fractionally evened out from my point of view; it’s more about addiction than random chance.

 Controls – 10/10

 The control scheme for the game is simple, easy to come to terms with, and with no complications; the A button controls the left flipper, right button on the d-pad for the right, and B to tilt.

 Originality – 8/10

-What makes this game sp unique is how well it differs from other Pinball games, in it’s additional objective, its RPG element, and it’s emphasis on visual concept, which is unusually impressive for a game of its kind.
+What makes this game sp unique is how well it differs from other Pinball games, in its additional objective, its RPG element, and it’s an emphasis on a visual concept, which is unusually impressive for a game of its kind.
 To a great extent than Pokémon Shuffle, it gives me hope that Nintendo will be able to enter the smartphone gaming market without putting too many restrictions on their games and to let gamers play it for how long or often as they want.